rsy644/client_transactions/readme.md

 * Inside of the .env file, after the 'APP_KEY=' constant use the following application key: 'ABCDEF123ERD456EABCDEF123ERD456E'.
 Then run 'php artisan config cache'.

 * Navigate to http://127.0.0.1:8000 in your url field, and log in with 'admin@admin.com' and password: 'password'.
 The app will then launch.

+* There are some browser tests located in the folder: ('/tests/Browser').
+To run these tests, use the command 'php artisan dusk' when inside of the laravel root directory.